 Editor's Note: Thank you, Travelocity, for sponsoring this 4th of July travel story.
 While this was a sponsored opportunity from Travelocity, all content and opinions expressed here are my own.

 Every year, close to 50 million Americans travel 50 miles or more from home for the July 4th holiday.
 And this year, I'll be one of them.

 I'm headed to a travel blogging conference the last week of June in Boston.
 It'll be my first time in Boston, and I couldn't be more excited to explore one of the nation's oldest cities.

-The timing is such that I'll be turning what's always been more of a holiday spent at home with friends into an adventure in Tennessee, which got me thinking about 4th of July travel ideas.
+The timing is that I'll be turning what's always been more of a holiday spent at home with friends into an adventure in Tennessee, which got me thinking about the 4th of July travel ideas.

 New York City

 I'm originally from a suburb of New York City, so my earliest 4th of July travel experiences were spent at the beach.

 Some of the best beaches in New York City are easily accessible via public transport, including:

 - Rockaway Beach in Queens

 - Coney Island in Brooklyn